Losant/losant-docs/docs/getting-started/walkthrough.md

 ## Step 6: Create a Dashboard

-Now that we've got weather data being stored, we can start to visualize it using Structure's [dashboarding tools](/dashboards/overview).
+Now that we've got weather data being stored, we can start to visualize it using Losant's [dashboarding tools](/dashboards/overview).
 Create a new dashboard using the `Dashboard` main menu.
 You can name it whatever you like.

 ![Create Dashboard](/images/getting-started/walkthrough/create-dashboard.png "Create Dashboard")